Spin-Energy Entanglement of a Time-Focused Neutron

-The authors gratefully acknowledge Doug Kyle, Kaleb Burrage, Lowell Crow, Goran Nilsen, and Mark Davenport for their assistance with experiments.
+\emph{Acknowledgements}--- The authors gratefully acknowledge Doug Kyle, Kaleb Burrage, Lowell Crow, Goran Nilsen, and Mark Davenport for their assistance with experiments.
 Financial support by the German Bundesministerium für Bildung und Forschung (BMBF, Federal Ministry for Education and Research) through the Project No.\ 05K19W05 (`Resonante Longitudinale \mbox{MIASANS} Spin-Echo Spektroskopie an RESEDA') and Project No.\ 05K22WO2 (`Transportierbare Vorrichtung zur r\"aumlichen Intensit\"atsmodulation (SIM-Mode) von polarisierten Neutronenstrahlen am FRM-II') is gratefully acknowledged.

 We gratefully acknowledge financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under TRR 360 (project no. 492547816), the excellence cluster MCQST under Germany’s Excellence Strategy EXC-2111 (project no. 390814868), and the European Research Council (ERC) through Advanced Grant 788031 (ExQuiSid).
 This experiment was also attempted on the Larmor instrument at the ISIS Neutron and Muon source (UK) supported by a beamtime allocation RB2310511 from the Science and Technology Facilities Council \cite{UK_beamtime}.

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
 The SCGSR program is administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DE-SC0014664.
 This work was supported by the US Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, Early Career Research Program Award (KC0402010, ERKCSA4), under Contract No. DE-AC05- 00OR22725.
 This research used resources at the High Flux Isotope Reactor, a DOE Office of Science User Facility operated by the Oak Ridge National Laboratory.
 G.O. gratefully acknowledges support from the Institute for Advanced Study.
+S.J.K. was partially supported by and the rf flipper used in Oak Ridge was constructed and optimized by Department of Energy STTR grants DE-SC0021482, DE-SC0018453 and DE-SC0023624.\\

 \beginsupplement

 \FloatBarrier